How Much Per kWh Does Solar Energy Cost?

 5. Incentives and Tax Credits

-Solar Cost per kWh Over Time (This Is Key)
+Solar Cost per kWh Gets Better Over Time

 Common Mistakes When Comparing Solar Costs

-Solar must be evaluated over decades, not months.
+Solar should be evaluated over decades, not months.

 Is Solar Always Cheaper per kWh?